-- There is confusion distinguishing between involvement in governance and the programmatic systems and processes that engage members in the organization.
-Currently at APA, the primary way to engage with the organization is to become involved in governance.
+- There is confusion between involvement in governance and the programmatic systems that engage members in the organization.
+Currently, the primary way to engage with the organization is to become involved in governance.

-- There is a general lack of clarity about who is responsible for what, with little evidence of accountability.
+- It is generally unclear who is responsible for what, with little evidence of accountability.
 This is true both organizationally and individually, and for volunteers and staff.

-- Responses, in general, expressed parochial views, filtered through constituency lenses.
+- Responses generally expressed parochial views, filtered through constituency lenses.

 - APA's governance is perceived to be a closed and political system.
 There is dynamic competition for leadership positions and recycling is commonplace, which impacts the balance between institutional knowledge and fresh ideas.
 There is widespread discouragement among those who seek to enter leadership roles.

-- There is a lack of process for identifying priorities.
-All issues seem to be handled as “one size fits all” — everyone is invited to weigh in on everything.
+- There is no process to identify priorities — all issues are handled as “one size fits all” and everyone is invited to weigh in on everything.